 Amazon S3 provides simple, standards-based REST and SOAP web services interfaces that are designed to work with any Internet-development toolkit.
 The operations are intentionally made simple to make it easy to add new distribution protocols and functional layers.

 Amazon S3 gives any developer access to the same highly scalable, reliable, fast, inexpensive data storage infrastructure that Amazon uses to run its own global network of web sites.
 The service was designed for 99.99% availability, and carries a service level agreement providing service credits if a customer’s availability falls below 99.9%.

-Amazon S3 buckets in the US West (Oregon), US West (Northern California), EU (Ireland), Asia Pacific (Singapore), Asia Pacific (Tokyo), Asia Pacific (Sydney) and South America (Sao Paulo) Regions provide read-after-write consistency for PUTS of new objects and eventual consistency for overwrite PUTS and DELETES.
-Amazon S3 buckets in the US Standard Region provide eventual consistency.
+Amazon S3 buckets in the US West (Oregon), US West (Northern California), EU (Ireland), Asia Pacific (Singapore), Asia Pacific (Tokyo), Asia Pacific (Sydney), South America (Sao Paulo), and GovCloud (US) regions provide read-after-write consistency for PUTS of new objects and eventual consistency for overwrite PUTS and DELETES.
+Amazon S3 buckets in the US Standard region provide eventual consistency.

 Amazon S3 was designed from the ground up to handle traffic for any Internet application.
 Pay-as-you-go pricing and unlimited capacity ensures that your incremental costs don’t change and that your service is not interrupted.
 Amazon S3’s massive scale enables us to spread load evenly, so that no individual application is affected by traffic spikes.